-Planning and public service projects implemented under this program funded by either 2017 or 2018 CDBG-MIT funding may include, but are not limited to:
+Planning and public service projects implemented under this program may include, but are not limited to:

-- Creation of or updates to Community Wildfire Protection Plans, - Addition of resilience or safety elements (e.g. evacuation routes or forest and vegetation management) to local comprehensive plans, - Establishment of mitigation-related outreach and educational campaigns regarding proper disaster evacuation, disaster preparedness, and risk reduction initiatives, - Additional public services (e.g. health or recreation) or planning that serve to enhance critical lifelines, - Funding for local governments and non-profit organizations to perform additional services to inform the public on resilient-minded activities, - Job training that benefits LMI individuals for local entities to build capacity in projects that address community mitigation needs and coordinating partnerships to establish resource leveraging, and - Code enforcement activities, including training and staffing.
+- Creation of or updates to Community Wildfire Protection Plans, - Addition of resilience or safety elements (e.g. evacuation routes or forest and vegetation management) to local comprehensive plans, - Establishment of mitigation-related outreach and educational campaigns regarding proper disaster evacuation, disaster preparedness, and risk reduction initiatives, - Additional public services (e.g. health or recreation) or planning that serve to enhance critical lifelines. - Funding for local governments and non-profit organizations to perform additional services to inform the public on resilient-minded activities, - Job training that benefits LMI individuals for local entities to build capacity in projects that address community mitigation needs and coordinating partnerships to establish resource leveraging, and - Code enforcement activities, including training and staffing.

-The 2017 program allocation will be was made available via an application process for subrecipients (i.e. local governments, and non-profit entities, and community development organizations) to implement resilience planning and public service projects.
-The 2018 program allocation will be made available via this established application process.
-In accordance with Section V.A.10 of the Federal Register Notice (84 FR 45856), HCD will promote expansionspromotes the expansion of local and regional planning initiatives that would be are consistent with those of entitlement communities.
+The program allocation will be made available via an application process for subrecipients (i.e. local governments, non-profit entities, and community development organizations) to implement resilience planning and public service projects.
+In accordance with Section V.A.10 of the Notice (84 FR 45856), HCD will promote expansions of local and regional planning initiatives that would be consistent with those of entitlement communities.
 The program's scope and budget are consistent with HUD's request in the Notice to ensure planning and education are key components in utilizing this initial allocation of CDBG-MIT dollars.